wamikabro/ConsolePatternsLibrary/README.md

 # ConsolePatternsLibrary
-<p>Your all in one library that contains all the patterns that you would love to visualize in your console window.
+<p>Your all-in-one library that contains all the patterns that you would love to visualize in your console window.
 Your contributions are welcomed.
 Together we build beautiful patterns.</p>
-<p><b>Note: Before Commiting, must read How to Contribute?, Supported Languages and Contribution Rules.</b></p>
+<p><b>Note: Before Committing, must read How to Contribute?, Supported Languages and Contribution Rules.</b></p>
 <h2>Supported Languages</h2>
 <ol>
   <li>Java</li>